Otis Amey: Cleveland Gladiators

 After not being able to land with an NFL team in 2007, Amey re-joined the AFL with the Cleveland Gladiators.
 On April 19, 2008, Amey recorded a career-high 15 receptions for 208 yards and six touchdowns in an 83–69 victory against the Los Angeles Avengers.
 He also helped lead the Gladiators to a deep playoff run, reaching the AFL National Conference Championship Game in 2008.
 Amey led the Arena Football League with 50 touchdowns in the 2008 season.

 BC Lions

-Amey was signed by the BC Lions on May 13, 2009, and was released at the end of training camp on June 24, 2009.
+Amey was signed by the BC Lions on May 13, 2009.
+However, he was released at the end of training camp on June 24.

 Winnipeg Blue Bombers

 On August 17, 2009, the Blue Bombers signed Amey to the practice roster after learning their top receiver, Terrence Edwards, was questionable to play the next game with a turf toe injury.
-On September 26, 2009, Otis appeared in his first CFL game against the Toronto Argonauts.
-In this game, he had 6 catches for 118 yards.
+On September 26, Amey appeared in his first CFL game against the Toronto Argonauts.
+In the game, he recorded six receptions for 118 yards.
 Amey played in five regular season games for the Blue Bombers in 2009, recording 188 yards on 13 catches.
 He also recorded three tackles on special teams.
-In June 2010, the Blue Bombers released Amey.
+On June 2, 2010, the Blue Bombers released Amey.

+Coaching career

+On December 30, 2025, Amey was hired to serve as the director of player development for the Sacramento State Hornets under new head coach Alonzo Carter.